In this episode, we went through 7 really easy SEO tips you can try right now on your website.

 5. Get rid of pages that aren’t getting traffic or backlinks

-Without understanding how your audience uses the information on your website, it can be simple decision to simply delete all the old pages without looking at the traffic or even the quality backlinks to your pages.
+Without understanding how your audience uses the information on your website, it can be a simple decision to simply delete all the old pages without looking at the traffic or even the quality backlinks to your pages.

 You can find out how much traffic is going to your pages by checking out step 1 and find the links to your site by using a backlink tool such as Ahrefs or Majestic SEO.